Author: Sandy Vaile

 For some reason, writers tend to forget the ‘show, don’t tell’ mantra when they need to squeeze backstory into their front stories.
 Here are a few ways that you can work that important historical information in.

 Dialogue is an interactive way to reveal backstory, but use it cautiously, or it will sound forced.

 For example, don’t say things like, “As you know, Bob, I used to be a rodeo clown”.

 Instead try something like, Bob picked up a photo from the cupboard.
 “Don’t tell me; you are the entertainment for kid’s parties.”

 Emily laughed.
 “Close.
 I was a rodeo clown until dad got sick last year.”

-Volkswagen Kombi as it rattled past.
-It reminded her of a happier time, when she was part of
+A familiar cricket-like chirping brought a smile to her lips and her gaze followed a Volkswagen Kombi as it rattled past.
+It reminded her of a happier time, when she was part of a real family.

 On the day of her fourth birthday party, Mya sat on the lounge room floor in a circle with five kindergarten friends, playing pass-the-parcel.
 Jack tousled her hair and knelt beside her.